-Residence Hall Access: Access is restricted to students, their invited guests, and staff and contractors who have legitimate workrelated duties in the facility.
-Staff working in residence halls are required to be in uniform and have proper ID displayed.
-Contractors working in residence halls are required to check in and be issued an "authorized contractor" vest to be worn when in the residence hall.
-Access to the larger traditional residence halls at Mathias, Slocum, and Loomis is monitored by desk staff during designated hours.
+Residence Hall Access: Access is restricted to students, their invited guests, and staff and contractors who have legitimate work-related duties in the facility.
+Access to the larger traditional residence halls at Mathias, South, and Loomis is monitored by desk staff during designated hours.
 Card-reader access is in place at these residence halls, as well as many other residential housing facilities.
 Video surveillance, which can be monitored at the Campus Safety Dispatch Office, is used at exterior card-reader access points to provide another level of security.
 Interior card-reader access points are used in larger residence halls to restrict casual access from common lobby areas to the stairways and hallways leading into the residential portion of the building.
 Access to individual rooms is controlled via mechanical locks.
 Students are issued individual room keys and encouraged to keep their rooms secure.
 Access to smaller residence halls and cottages ranges from electronic access control and video surveillance to mechanical combination locks and key-controlled locks.
 Security screens and bars on first floor windows have been installed where feasible.